Shreyanshi07/Shreyami-jewellery-Ecommerce-website-/README.md

-# Shreyami Jewellery - -Commerce UI
+# Shreyami Jewellery - Ecommerce UI

 A minimalist, high-end e-commerce web application designed for a luxury jewelry brand.
 This project focuses on a seamless user experience, responsive design, and dynamic client-side logic.